cgevans/scikits-bootstrap/README.md

 should actually look; please let me know if you think the package should be organized differently.

 The package is licensed under the Modified BSD License.
+It is supported in part by the Evans Institute.

 Version Info
 ============